Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/SLES_Image.md

     }
     ```

-1. Create a presigned URL for the rootfs.
-This is needed for the node to boot in this release, in the future, this will be integrated into BSS and will not need to be performed.
-This URL will be valid for 1 hour and will need to be recreated if the node reboots after the URL expires.
-To set a longer expiration, adjust the "aws s3 presign" command accordingly.
+1. Create a presigned URL for the `rootfs`.
+This step is needed for the node to boot in this release, in the future, this step will be integrated into BSS and will not need to be performed.
+This URL will be valid for 1 hour and must be recreated if the node reboots after the URL expires.
+To set a longer expiration, adjust the `aws s3 presign` command accordingly.

     ```base
     ncn-m001# export AWS_ACCESS_KEY_ID=`kubectl get secrets -o yaml ims-s3-credentials -ojsonpath='{.data.access_key}' | base64 -d`